Driving Performance App: Love your backseat driver

 Trucks aren't allowed to exceed 100 km/h (62 mph) in Australia, so the buzzers were also set to sound an alert at 103 km/h (64 mph) and above.
 As a result, the amount of time spent speeding dropped by a massive 75%.

 Chances are, you've probably seen a truck at high speed at some point and wondered whether it is traveling in a safe manor.
 Independent research from National Transport Insurance's National Truck Accident Research Centre (NTARC) analyses truck-related accidents from 2007 Ð 2013 and concludes that speeding was the most prevalent factor1.

 Inappropriate speed was found to be the largest cause of all truck accidents each year, prevalent in more than a quarter of all incidents.

 The issue is serious enough that federal laws are being considered to give police the power to ground trucks on the spot2 if they are caught above 15 km/h (24 mph) over the speed limit.

 Given the controversy surrounding speed, the results we have been able to generate through the trial provide genuine food for thought.

 Roads are a shared space

-MiX Vision has been proven to minimize the risk of speed-related accidents and, while all transport companies work hard to train drivers to be safer on the roads, technology can give these companies a serious edge.
+MiX Vision, a driving performance app and so much more, has been proven to minimize the risk of speed-related accidents and, while all transport companies work hard to train drivers to be safer on the roads, technology can give these companies a serious edge.